Bank intern's death raises questions over workaholic race to wealth

 "Exploitation of youth is unacceptable," tweeted European Employment Commissioner Laszlo Andor.

-Ben Lyons, co-founder of Intern Aware that campaigns for fair, paid internships, criticised a 100-hour-a-week culture at investment banks, saying HR professionals, particularly those in the City, needed to ensure young people were cared for.
+Ben Lyons, co-founder of Intern Aware that campaigns for fair, paid internships, criticised the 100-week an hour culture at investment banks, saying HR professionals, particularly those in the City, needed to ensure young people were cared for.

 "People push themselves because they want an offer with the bank and the chance of a great career and great money," said one former intern from a major U.S. bank who secured a job after the summer.
 "This is a golden path."